Madame X Tour: Background and development

 In 2017, Madonna relocated to Lisbon when seeking a top football academy for her son David Banda, who wanted to become a professional association football player.
 While living in the city, she began meeting artists; painters and musicians who would invite her to "living room sessions."
 In the sessions, they would bring food and sit around the table, and musicians would start playing instruments, singing fado and samba music.
 The singer's fourteenth studio album Madame X was released on June 14, 2019; it became Madonna's ninth number-one album on the Billboard 200.
 Prior to the album's release, the singer had expressed the idea of going on tour during a backstage interview at the 2019 Billboard Music Awards.
 During a 2017 interview with BBC News Madonna had mentioned the possibility of doing a smaller-scale show; "I've done so many shows—world tours, stadiums, arenas, you name it—that I feel like I have to reinvent that now too.
 I like doing intimate shows and being able to talk directly to the audience."
 The Madame X Tour was officially announced by the singer on May 6, 2019, through her official Twitter account, where she posted a short promotional video co-starring Diplo.
 It visited smaller venues as the singer liked, in her own words, "the idea of staying in one place and people coming to me."
-It marked the first time Madonna played theaters and small venues since 1985's the Virgin Tour.
+It marked the first time Madonna toured theaters and small venues since 1985's the Virgin Tour.